magoo/forecast/README.md

 forecast
 ```

-The first run will create a `.forecasts` directory.
-Take a look at [the examples](https://github.com/magoo/forecast/tree/main/.forecasts) to get started.
+The first run will ask to create a `.forecasts` directory, if one is not found.
+Take a look at [the examples](https://github.com/magoo/forecast/tree/main/.forecasts) to get started with `.forecast` files.

 ## Usage

-`forecast` will look for a `.forecasts` directory, then show and score all existing `.forecast` files within.
+`forecast` will look for a `.forecasts` directory wherever it is ran, then show and score all existing `.forecast` files within.
 If `.forecasts` directory does not exist, it will prompt for creation.
 Please note that the `.forecasts` directory is plural, and `.forecast` files are not.
-(I know, this could be better.)

 ```bash
 forecast